Adventures In Amateur Quilting-Part 2

 The binding was easy to sew on.
 I just held the raw edge of the binding against the raw edge of the quilt and sewed with a .25” seam onto the back of the quilt.
 I did leave about 12” of binding unsewn at the beginning (and at the end) so that I could more easily join the ends together when I made it all the way around.
 There are lots of YouTube videos on sewing on binding with mitered corners, so I won’t go into it here.
 But it’s not hard at all and I was happy with the result.

 Once I’d sewn most of the way around attaching the binding, it was time to join the ends before I finished sewing it down.
 For that technique, I watched this useful YouTube video on attaching binding (the relevant bit starts at about 5:30 into the video).
 I’d watched this several times, and I really thought I had it down.
 But certain tricks of sewing are non-intuitive until you’ve been sewing for a really long time, which is to say that first, I sewed together the ends without the right sides facing together.
 I said a bad word and ripped out the seam.
-Then I got the right side facing together and sewed my seam, only to realize that I’d let one of my ends become twisted and now it looked more Mobius strip than flat binding.
+Then I got the right sides facing together and sewed my seam, only to realize that I’d let one of my ends become twisted and now it looked more Mobius strip than flat binding.
 A couple bad words and more ripping out.
 Then twist removed, but again, right sides not facing.
 Okay, that time I scared the dogs with my shouting.
 More ripping out and I started to pin the ends together again and then realized that I needed to stop being an idiot and just re-watch the video.
 I’m glad I did (although unhappy I didn’t do it sooner) because I was taking completely the wrong approach for laying out the fabric for the seam.

 Once I’d watched the video and followed her instructions carefully, it came out right.
 And I mean, it came out RIGHT!
 I can’t even tell now where I joined the ends.
 It looks like every other seam where I had to piece together fabric to get a sufficiently lengthy binding strip.